Posts

 Image

 We are almost halfway through the holidays that I've been looking forward to for weeks now.
 And once again, I find myself looking forward to the end of them, so I can have a break!
 When will I learn?
 I wrote in my blog last year about this , but I seem to have a delete memory button every time the holidays are over about it, and I'm like Dory - 'Ooh look another holiday, yeay, I'll get a break!'
-I've got a reminder in my calendar every year, four weeks before the kids finish school in December, to remind me to tell all my colleagues (we are a group of small business owners, working in a shared office space, and we all have kids still at school) to get the last appointments booked and then clear their schedules, as the last two weeks of term are going to be a whirlwind of end of year events, Christmas card writing, deciding on teacher gifts, and school celebrations - and then suddenly - the kids are home for 6 weeks (it's our long summer holiday her
+I've got a reminder in my calendar every year, four weeks before the kids finish school in December, to remind me to tell all my colleagues (we are a group of small business owners, working in a shared office space, and we all have kids still at school) to get the last appointments booked and then clear their schedules, as the last two weeks of term are going to be a whirlwind of end of year events, Christmas card writing, deciding on teacher gifts, and school celebrations And then suddenly - the kids are home for 6 weeks (it's our long summer holiday here

 The Sound of Silence